-Early Educators Apprenticeship Act
+Early Educators Apprenticeship Act4

-Introduced in the Senate by Senator Todd Young (R-IN), Senator Shelley Moore Capito (R-WV), and Senator Bob Casey (D-PA) and in the House by Congressman Brett Guthrie (R-KY), Congresswoman Susan Wild (D-PA), Congressman Trone (D-MD).
+Introduced in the Senate5 by Senator Todd Young (R-IN), Senator Shelley Moore Capito (R-WV), and Senator Bob Casey (D-PA) and in the House6 by Congressman Brett Guthrie (R-KY), Congresswoman Susan Wild (D-PA), and Congressman Trone (D-MD).
 With strong bipartisan support, the bill establishes a three-year grant program through the Workforce Innovation and Opportunity Act (WIOA) for states to develop, administer, and evaluate a Registered Apprenticeship (RA) program that provides early educators with the knowledge and skills required to deliver high-quality early learning and care to our nation's youngest learners.
 The proposal goes further by prioritizing these efforts within underserved and rural communities, helping to target expansion efforts in areas that need it most.

-National Apprenticeship Act of 2023
+National Apprenticeship Act of 20237

-This bill would invest more than \$3.8 billion in apprenticeship programs over five years, creating nearly 1 million additional apprenticeship opportunities across many sectors and prioritizing funding for apprenticeships in high-need social services such as child care.
+Introduced in the House by Bobby Scott (D-VA) and Brian Fitzpatrick (R- PA), this bill would invest more than \$3.8 billion in apprenticeship programs over five years, creating nearly one million additional apprenticeship opportunities across many sectors and prioritizing funding for apprenticeships in high-need social services such as child care.